How to Find the Best Life Insurance Agent Near You

 Your State's Department of Insurance

 Every state maintains a database of licensed insurance agents.
-You can verify anyone's license status and check for complaints or disciplinary actions.
+You can verify anyone's license status and check for complaints or disciplinary actions through the NAIC's consumer resources or your state's individual insurance department website.
 This is a good secondary check even if you find your agent through another channel.

 Professional Associations